 Advice from Juan Pesqueira – Let me add a little more.

 - Don’t judge a book by its cover, maybe the best agent is not the one driving the luxury car or carries the most listings.
-Maybe he shows up in a Chevy Malibu or Honda civic.
-Some agents had to start at the bottom, not all of us/them are born into the business or had the money to market to the higher end buyers/sellers.
+Some agents had to start at the bottom, not all of us are born into the business or had the money to market to the higher end buyers/sellers.
 Take it as a privilege or compliment to be their 1st luxury home client.
 You never know, they could be the next Walt Danley, Robert Joffe, Joan Levinson, etc.

 - Trying to “Hard Sell” During Showing: